-From the pandemic to the microchip shortage, recent events have challenged long-established ‘just-in-time’ approaches and prompted businesses to rethink and transform their global supply chain models.
-This shift in supply chain dynamics and supply chain assurance has also forced a reassessment of risk mindset in organizations across the world.
+This shift in supply chain dynamics and supply chain assurance has also forced a reassessment of risk mindset in organisations across the world.
 Uncertainty is here to stay.

 For businesses that can adapt to this environment, there is significant potential to create opportunity from this uncertainty.
 Developing a smarter approach to risk management, through the deployment of digital quality and safety control measures, is the key to avoiding disruption and increasing supply chain agility.